whitewater-guide/gorge/README.md

 - Scripts as Go plugins
 - Send logs to sentry
 - Per-script binaries for third-party consumption
+- Add desription attribute to scripts (cause nzbop is ugly)
 - GRAPHQL api with sources and local gauges

 ## License